 First thing’s first, you need to know how much you can pay every month based on your monthly income.
 Your lender will also need you to provide proof of income and employment.
 Keep in mind that a car is a depreciating asset, so you should not invest a significant portion of your income into one.
 Typically, 20% of your income is considered an acceptable amount to put towards car payments.

-Your credit score will be one of the main factors when calculating the interest on your auto loan.
-While the average auto loan interest rate is somewhere around 7%, a credit score below 680 could cause this rate to drastically increase (and of course the inverse is also true).
-You should take into account what your interest rate might be based on your credit score before taking out a loan.
+Your credit score will be one of the main factors when calculating the interest on your balance.
+While the average interest rate is somewhere around 7%, a credit score below 680 could cause this rate to drastically increase (and of course the inverse is also true).
+You should take into account what your interest rate might be based on your credit score before taking one out.

 - Trading in Your Old Car

 Trading in your current car can significantly reduce the amount that you owe on your new car.
-The trade in value of your old car plus any additional down payment can reduce the amount of your monthly payments and/or the length of the loan.
+The trade in value of your old car plus any additional down payment can reduce the amount of your monthly payments and/or the length.

-Lastly, you should determine how quickly you expect to be able to pay off your loan.
-If you are taking out a precomputed interest loan, it is important that you make the length of your loan as short as possible.
+Lastly, you should determine how quickly you expect to be able to pay off your balance.
+If you are taking out a precomputed interest option, it is important that you make the length of your term as short as possible.
 This will help you save the most money long-term.
-However, for simple interest loans, it is less important as you can always pay it off early.
-Early payments on simple interest loans will reduce the total cost of the loan.
+However, for simple interest types, it is less important as you can always pay it off early.
+Early payments on simple interesttpes will reduce the total cost.

 How to Get an Auto Loan